metrosmash/Metros_Bots/README.md

 # Metros_Bots
-This are a series of bot projects
+This are a series of bot projects \n
 Metros_bot - This predicts the salary of it proffessionals based on their years of experience. it uses linear regression to make this possible